 Each student admitted to the MSN program must make application for graduation one semester prior to completing degree requirements.
-Application deadlines are as follows and application forms are available in the Registrar's Office as well as under "Student Forms" on RAIN and the GSW Homepage.
+Application deadlines are as follows and application forms are available in the Registrars Office as well as under ceStudent Forms • on RAIN and the GSW Homepage.
 Students should contact their graduate advisors to initiate the application process.

-Graduation Term Apply no later than the date below of the prior semester
+Graduation Term Apply no later than the date below of the prior semester.